Player Guide

 • Rematch proposals after the game

-• Friend invites and push notifications
+• Friend invites

 3. Turn flow